 See comment for WORK about question order.
-See EMPREL for "main" job.

 MAINSTAT "Main status"

 The aim of this variable is to measure the current main status of the respondent.
 In combination with WORK it is possible to identify whether respondents have dual statuses, e.g. in paid work and student.